hperrin/svelte-material-ui/README.md

 If you import from `@smui/common`, you don't need the `/bare` portion, since it doesn't have any Sass, so it can use the index file.

 # Components

-I've only done components that need to/can be Svelte-ified.
-For some things, like RTL, you can just use the MDC packages.

 Click a component below to go to its documentation.
 (Note that this documentation is a work in progress.
 The demo code should be your main source of truth for how something works.)